etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-1.rst

 :file:`dotf.cpython-37m-darwin.so` in directory :file:`ET-dot/et_dot`.

-.. note:: The extension of the module :file:`dotf.cpython-37m-darwin.so` will depend on the Python version you are using, and on the operating system.
+.. note:: The extension of the module :file:`dotf.cpython-37m-darwin.so` will depend on the Python version you are using, and on youe operating system.

 Here is the test code.
 Enter it in :file:`ET-dot/tests/test_f2py_dotf.py`: